viniciusrocsantiago/java-weatherapi-test/README.md

 Caffeine, a Java caching library and it is integrated into this application to cache frequently accessed data.
 This helps reduce the load on backend systems and significantly speeds up data retrieval.

-OBS.: It is applied only to endpoint: _/weather/forecast/{zipCode}_
+**OBS**.: It is applied only to endpoint: _/weather/forecast/{zipCode}_

+A log message indicates whether the result was retrieved from the cache.

 **Key features used:**
 -   **Time-based expiration:** Entries in the cache are configured to expire after a certain duration since their last write, ensuring data freshness.